-This article is not only about some tips on installing cabinets, but also a discussion of solutions about the importance of performing a kitchen remodel well!
-Cabinets are the main focal point of any kitchen, but they also affect many other project components—like electrical, plumbing, flooring, drywall, countertops, painting, and most importantly, the tradesmen who perform these tasks.
-Project management is critical: schedules, clear communication, and planning ahead and equally as important as envisioning the final look and installing your cabinets.
+This article is not only about some tips on installing cabinets, but also a discussion about the importance of performing a kitchen remodel well.
+Cabinets are the main focal point of any kitchen, but they also affect many other project components—like electrical, plumbing, flooring, drywall, countertops, painting, and most importantly, the tradespeople who perform these tasks.
+Project management is critical: Schedules, clear communication, and planning ahead are equally as important as envisioning the final look and installing your cabinets.

-The point is: Cabinet layout will affect other aspect of a project, and it's critical that everything comes together in the proper location at the proper time.
-There's nothing worse that removing a bunch of installed work because the ball was dropped somewhere along the line.
+The point is, cabinet layout will affect other aspects of a project, and it's critical that everything comes together in the proper location at the proper time.
+There's nothing worse than removing a bunch of installed work because the ball was dropped somewhere along the line.

 Rarely are walls plumb and floors level, and rarely are they in a straight plane.
-Houses settle and framing members bow, so always anticipate the humps and dips that will affect install.
-First the cabinets are always set from the high spot in the floor and high spots on the walls.
-A laser level provides a great reference line through out the room; use one to find the high spot in the floor, as you will set the cabinets level from this spot.
+Houses settle and framing members bow, so always anticipate the humps and dips that will affect installation.
+First, the cabinets are always set from the high spot on the floor and high spots on the walls.
+A laser level provides a great reference line throughout the room; use one to find the high spot in the floor, as you will set the cabinets level from this spot.
 From that height, draw a level line on the walls around the kitchen that marks the top of the bottom cabinets, and a parallel line that marks where you want the bottom of the upper cabinets.

 Measure from the innermost point of the wall from the corners to these locations and draw your vertical plumb lines.
 Also, take a 6-foot level as a straight edge and check the wall plane for humps and mark these.
 If you have a significant hump in the wall in the middle of a run, you may have to shim the cabinets down the run on either side of that hump.